rklanning/RecreatingLM/README.md

 ### Predictors: the column name(s) in the data that will be the predictors.
 When inputting as a parameter, should be entered as a list:

 ## The test case of the function is the built-in dataset _airquality_ in R. The function checks conditions of the data, searching for missing values and character column vectors to remove.
 The output is a table consisting of the intercept and beta estimate names, their estimates, the standard error, t-value, and p-value.
 A summary of the multiple R-squared and F-statistic follow.

+## This project helped translate my function-building skills from Python into R.